 Filters: We are provided with information, but we don’t always use it.
 We don’t always pay attention to information that doesn’t match our mental picture or our expectations.
 In other words, we sometimes only hear what we want to hear.

 Sometimes being overly or excessively motivated will affect our ability to fully assess the situation due to our exuberance.
-We might miss certain risks and overlook safety.
+We might miss certain risks and overlook safety, for example.
 An overriding sense of mission importance could jeopardize critical thinking and good judgement.

 Assuming that everything is under control, affects our vigilance.
 We slack off.
 When things are slow, tasks are routine and situational awareness can become low.
 During these times, it’s good to challenge ourselves (e.g. planning or training) which can deter complacency.